Roswell incident: 1947 military balloon crash

 Media interest in the case dissipated soon after a press conference where General Roger Ramey, his chief of staff Colonel Thomas DuBose, and weather officer Irving Newton identified the material as pieces of a weather balloon.
 Newton told reporters that similar radar targets were used at about 80 weather stations across the country.
 The small number of subsequent news stories offered mundane and prosaic accounts of the crash.
 On July 9, the Roswell Daily Record highlighted that no engine or metal parts had been found in the wreckage.
 Brazel told the Record that the debris consisted of rubber strips, "tinfoil, paper, tape, and sticks."
 Brazel said he paid little attention to it but returned later with his wife and daughter to gather up some of the debris.
 Despite later claims that he was forced to repeat a cover story, Brazel told newspaper reporters, "I am sure that what I found was not any weather observation balloon."
 When interviewed in Fort Worth, Texas, Jesse Marcel described the wreckage as "parts of the weather device" composed of "tinfoil and broken wooden beams".

 A portion of the material was flown from Texas to Wright Field in Ohio, where Colonel Marcellus Duffy identified it as balloon equipment.
 Duffy had previous experience with Project Mogul and contacted Mogul's project officer Albert Trakowski to discuss the debris.
 Unable to disclose details about the project, Duffy identified it as "meteorological equipment".

 The 1947 official account omitted any connection to Cold War military programs.
 On July 10, military personnel at Alamogordo gave a demonstration to the press.
 Four officers provided a false account of mundane weather balloon usage throughout the previous year.
 They demonstrated balloon configurations used by the Mogul team as ways to gather meteorological data, offering a plausible explanation for any unusual aspects of the Roswell debris.
-The Air Force later described the weather balloon story as "an attempt to deflect attention from the top secret Mogul project."
+The United States Air Force later described the weather balloon story as "an attempt to deflect attention from the top secret Mogul project."